simpaticoder/simpatico/README.md

 # Simpatico
-Simpatico is an npm package that exposes one executable utility and a module.
-The executable a fast, small, secure, privacy respecting http and websocket server called `simpatico`.
-The module `simpatico` exposes a small set of isometric vanilla javascript libraries with no dependencies: utility functions `core`, a transducer function `combine`, a data structure `stree`, and a runtime type system called `friendly`.
-The module and utility are used to develop each other, but you can safely use one and ignore the other.
+Simpatico is an npm package that exposes one executable and one module.
+The `simpatico` executable is a (fast, small, secure, low dependency, privacy respecting http and websocket) server.
+It can serve markdown, and supports [Let's Encrypt](https://letsencrypt.org/) for SSL/TLS.

+The `simpatico` **module** exposes a small set of isomorphic vanilla javascript libraries with no dependencies: utility functions `core`, a transducer function `combine`, a novel data structure `stree`, and a runtime type system called `friendly`.

+The module and utility are used to develop each other, but you can safely use one and ignore the other in your own packages.

-# Installation
+# Server Installation
 Prerequisites:
 1. Linux-like OS (Linux, macOS, Windows WSL)
 2. Node 17+